Ensuring your parents’ finances are in order is a big part of taking care of them in their old age.

 Emphasise that your enquiries are not being made by a gold digging child, but by a family concerned about caring for them in the best possible way if a disaster occurs.

-The next step is to get all the key information together and details of anyone currently managing their affairs.
+The next step is to get all the key information on your parents’ finances together.
+This includes details of anyone currently managing their affairs.

-If your parents are elderly and starting to forget information or lose track of things, ask to meet their bank manager but make sure they make the introductions.
+If your parents are elderly and starting to forget information, ask to meet their bank manager.
+Ensure they make the introductions, don’t just go ahead.

 During the meeting ask to sign an authorisation which allows the banker to talk to you about their accounts.
-This means the bank will be comfortable in keeping you up-to-date and can provide an early warning system if irregularities start to appear.
+This means the bank will be comfortable in keeping you up-to-date.
+This can provide an early warning system if irregularities start to appear.

 While you’re looking into your parent’s finances, check they’re receiving the maximum government benefits they qualify for.
 Are they getting the age pension?
 Are they eligible for benefits such as rent assistance and allowances for things like pharmaceuticals, utilities and phone bills?